 - If you are found violating the primary residence stipulation, you are charged with attempting to influence a public officer; resulting in prison time and/or being fined up to half a million dollars, like the people mentioned earlier.

 Having such severe penalties for breaking a short-term rental ordinance is already generating outrage and will likely result in many drawn-out legal battles with the city.
 Regardless of your feelings toward the law, if you own an investment property in Denver or you rent out your home on a short-term basis and have to comply with these regulations, you should be legally prepared in case the city comes knocking on your door.

 Robinson and Henry’s real estate team is familiar and experienced with Denver rental laws.
 Our team is made up of lawyers whose case experience includes eviction and landlord/tenant disputes, defense against aggressive homeowners’ associations (HOAs), ownership disputes, commercial leases, licensing, and a whole lot more.
 We’re sometimes just as baffled as anyone at the way laws and regulations sometimes affect people in practice—at the end of the day, we’re on your side.
-If you are having trouble with Denver’s short-term rental laws and regulations, we can help you understand and get ahead of the problem, starting with a free consultation.
+If you are having trouble with Denver’s short-term rental laws and regulations, we can help you understand and get ahead of the problem, starting with a consultation.
 Give us a call at (303) 688-0944 to get started.

 You can read Denver’s short-term rental ordinance for yourself here: